apache/iotdb/example/rocketmq/readme.md

 Producers insert IoTDB insert statements into partitions according to devices, ensuring that the same device's data is inserted or updated in the same MessageQueue.
 ###Consumer
 1. At startup, the consumer client first creates a IOTDB-Session connection and check whether the storage groups and timeseries are created in IoTDB.
 If not, create it.
-2. Then consume client consume data from rocketmq using MessageListener Orderly to ensure orderly consumption, and insert the sql statement into IoTDB.
+2. Then consume client consume data from RocketMQ using MessageListener Orderly to ensure orderly consumption, and insert the sql statement into IoTDB.

 ## Usage
 ### Version usage